jdhiser/uva-cs-auth-workflow-openstack/README.md

 ### Simulation

-Next, you can generate logins for the deployed infrastrcuture:
+Next, you can generate logins for the deployed infrastructure:

 ```
 $ ./simulate-logins.py  user-roles/user-roles.json enterprise-configs/enterprise-tiny.json
 ```

-This generates users and estimates a login behavior for these users based on settings in the enterprise.json file and user-roles.json file via a stocastic simulation.
+This generates users and estimates a login behavior for these users based on settings in the enterprise.json file and user-roles.json file via a stochastic simulation.
 See additional details on the user-roles in [user-roles.md](./user-roles/user-roles.md).
 Output is written to logins.json, used in later stages.